makersacademy/post-course/workshops/problem-solving/ReadMe.md

 What can we do when we don't understand a problem?

 What are the resources that can help us to solve a problem?

+## Example

+Scenario: I have a tech test where I need to write a web application in Ruby that shows a form that can handle 10,000 users in an hour.

+### Goals:
+- I have a web application in Ruby that displays a form
+- If I simulate 10,000 users in an hour, all of the information gets saved in the database, and the form does not crash

+### Blockers:
+- I don't know how to build a performant application
+- I don't know how to simulate 10,000 users

+### Related words:

+Performance, databases, concurrency, load, testing, forms, HTTP, SQL, web, Ruby, Rails

+### Map

+Web, forms -> HTTP -> Databases, SQL
+<---------------- Ruby, Rails ---------------->

+Concurrency?
+Performance?
+Testing?
+Load?

+### Problem types
+- Lack of understanding of performance best practice
+- No mental model of how to test concurrently

+### Prioritise
+- Mental Model of load testing
+- Understanding how to apply best practice for performance

+### Actions
+- Improve mental model: Research load-testing
+- Improve technical skills: Learn how to use a load testing tool
+- Apply learning: Load test rails form
+- Get visibility: Identify performance problems based on load testing
+- Iterate: Research and fix each of the problems

 ## Exercise - problem scenarios